 But traveling widely across your own country can also instill in you a greater appreciation for what lies a little closer to home.

 3. We Do Nature With Public Access Like Nobody Else

-In many parts of the world that simply is not an option, and I feel fortunate that one can readily find absolutely stunning places that are open to all, all across the American West.
+In many parts of the world, that is not an option.
+I feel fortunate that one can readily find stunning places open to all, all across the American West.

 4. Adventure Can Be Found Everywhere

-Too often we think that we have to set out on some big overseas expedition in order to find adventure and explore new things while overlooking all the opportunities that lay right outside our doorstep.
+Too often, we think that we have to set out on some big overseas expedition to find adventure and explore new things while overlooking all the opportunities that lay right outside our doorstep.

 This post was brought to you in partnership with Motorhome USA.